 There are many options.
 I suggest a creative session with your team where you can collect your ideas on a whiteboard and choose the ones that have most potential and can be measured.

 Mix it up and keep it engaging.
-Content for social media can include: contests, surveys, links to blog posts, GIF’s, video, live video (Facebook) and more.
+Content for social media campaigns can include: contests, surveys, links to blog posts, GIFs, video, live video (Facebook) and more.
 Keep your content aligned to your personas and get creative with your headlines.

 People skim on social media, so make sure your headlines grab attention.
 Your content strategy should make it possible to use your content across multiple channels such as on your website, in emails and other marketing campaigns.

-- Assign a champion – This person will own the strategy and oversee implementation of the strategy.
+- Assign a champion.
+This person will own the strategy and oversee implementation of your social media campaigns and strategy

-- Set rules for posting – Make sure the team understands what can be posted, what approvals are necessary.
-Seek advice from your legal or public relations team if you have questions about posts that could potentially disclose confidential information about the company.
+- Set rules for posting.
+Make sure the team understands what can be posted and what and when approvals are necessary.
+Seek advice from your legal or public relations team if you have questions about posts that could potentially disclose confidential information about the company

 Like many other forms of digital marketing, there are a lot of details involved in establishing and implementing a successful social media strategy.
 To have a robust plan, it is necessary to dedicate time and talent to it.
 Some companies choose to do this internally and others find more success by hiring a marketing agency to lead run their social strategy.

 Our team at LimeLight loves working with B2B and B2C companies to execute winning social media marketing strategies.
 Why consider us as your trusted partner?
 Our staff of creatives, content specialists, videographers, writers and social media experts can give you the well-rounded depth of talent that you might not have internally.
 Plus, our experience running social for multiple companies means we stay on top of trends and technology to keep your strategy thriving.
 The result is a trusted partner who can get you social media campaigns off the ground or take it to the next level to amplify your marketing impact.